List of national identity card policies by country

-This is a list of identity document policies by country.

-A national identity document is an identity card with a photo, usable as an identity card at least inside the country, and which is issued by an official authority.
+A national identity document is an identity card with a photo, usable as an identity card at least inside the country, and which is issued by an official national authority.
+Identity cards can be issued voluntarily or may be compulsory to possess as a resident or citizen.

-Driver's licenses and other cards issued by regional governments indicating certain permissions are not counted here as national identity cards.
+Driving licences and other cards issued by state or regional governments indicating certain permissions are not counted here as national identity cards.
 So for example, by this criterion, the United States driver's license is excluded, as these are issued by local (state) governments.

 Identity card policies by country

+Generally, most countries in the world issue identity cards, with fewer than 10 countries worldwide not issuing them, mostly confined to the anglosphere, microstates and unrecognised states.
+Many states issue voluntary identity cards to citizens as a convenience.
+As of 1996, identity cards were compulsory in over 100 countries.
+In these countries, the meaning of compulsory varies.

+In the European Union, an EU/EEA national identity card can be used to travel freely within the EU/EEA in lieu of a passport.
+Similarly, in South America, citizens may use an identity card to travel between MERCOSUR states.
+In many other areas of the world, simplified travel arrangements are in place for neighbouring countries, allowing the use of identity cards for travel.

 Countries with compulsory identity cards

-According to a 1996 publication by Privacy International, around 100 countries had enacted laws making identity cards compulsory.
-In these countries, the card must be shown on demand by authorised personnel under specified circumstances.
-In some countries alternative proof of identity, such as a driving licence is acceptable.
-Privacy International said that "virtually no common law country has a card".
-One noticeable exception is Hong Kong (a common law jurisdiction).

 The term "compulsory" may have different meanings and implications in different countries.
 Possession of a card may only become compulsory at a certain age.
-There may be a penalty for not carrying a card or similar official identification such as a passport.
+There may be a penalty for not carrying a card or identification such as a driving licence.
 In some cases a person may be detained until identity is proven.
 This facilitates police identification of fugitives.
-In some countries, police need a reason, such as suspicion of a crime or security risk.
-In other countries, police can ask for official identification without stating a reason.
+In some countries, police need a reason to ask for identification, such as suspicion of a crime or security risk, while in others, they can do so without stating a reason.
 Random checks are rare, except in police states.
 Normally there is an age limit, such as 18, after which possession is mandatory, even if minors aged 15–17 may need a card in order to prove that they are under 18.

-In the European Union, a citizen's national identity card, if it complies with certain technical standards and states citizenship, can in most cases be used to travel (within the EU) in lieu of a passport.